alanshortis/static-site-generator/README.md

 ## Deployment

 * Only the content of the `dist` folder needs to be deployed to a server or shared.
-* This solution only uses a server for debugging to enable development features.
+* This solution only uses a server for debugging and to enable development features.
 * Features that require a server to work (Cookies, AJAX) will not work as expected when served as a static site.